You Don't Know Jack (game show)

 You Don't Know Jack is an American game show based on the video game series of the same name which aired on ABC in 2001.
 Paul Reubens played host Troy Stevens.
 Tom Gottlieb reprised his role as Cookie Masterson, who was the announcer.
 The show lasted six episodes.

 Development

-The franchise of You Don't Know Jack began with popular CD-ROM-based trivia games for computers in 1996.
-Development had begun in 1997, but was halted for several years as Paul Reubens, whom the developers selected as host, was uncertain about accepting a role outside his most well-known character Pee-Wee Herman.
+The franchise of You Don't Know Jack began with CD-ROM-based trivia games for computers in 1996.
+Development had begun in 1997, but was halted for several years as Paul Reubens, whom the developers selected as host, was uncertain about accepting a role outside his character Pee-Wee Herman.
 Despite this reluctance, he ultimately agreed to do the show, and production began in 2001.

 Format

 Three contestants competed for the first three rounds, with only two going on to the final "Jack Attack" round.

 Round One

 In Round One, Stevens asked a series of toss-up questions, usually worth $1,000 each, although some opening questions were asked for lower amounts.
 Most questions were multiple choice as in the computer games, but some were open-ended.
 The first contestant to buzz in and answer correctly won the money, but there was no penalty for a miss.

 After three questions at most, a "DisOrDat" challenge was played with a format similar to the computer games.
 Stevens gave two answer choices and read a series of six facts, and the contestants had to decide whether each fact corresponded to the first answer, the second, or both.
 Correct answers were worth $1,000 each, while a miss deducted $1,000 and immediately took that fact out of play.